Spycies: Voice cast

-John Hasler as Mainim, an elephant calf who is the son of Kotor and Melissa.

 Production

 In Dragon Hunters, director Guillaume Ivernel developed semi-realistic choices for the characters that integrated into textured and photo-realistic universes.
 This style offers the viewer an image at the crossroads of animation and live action.

 Over 250 to 300 people worked on the film.
 The character designs, modelling were done in France at the Lux Populi studios in Paris using Maya software.
-With some parts of the rendering being done at another studio in Paris the Les Androids Associés.
-Parts of the screenplay was designed by the French team, with the film's animation being done back in France at Jungler along with the modeling of some characters, in China, Lux Populi's facilities in Beijing did the rest alongside the post production.
+With some parts of the rendering being done at another studio in Paris Les Androids Associés.
+Parts of the screenplay was designed by the French team, with the film's animation being done back in France at Jungler along with the modeling of some characters, in China, Lux Populi's facilities in Beijing did the rest alongside financing and post production.

 Release

 Spycies premiered at the Annecy International Animation Film Festival in France on 14 June 2019 and at the Shanghai International Film Festival in China on 17 June 2019, before being theatrically released in China on 11 January 2020.
 It grossed 128 million yuan, becoming the second highest-grossing animated film of 2020 in China and the seventeenth highest-grossing animated film in China overall.